lebsockdeborah/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
 Read blogs, watch tutorials, attend conferences, or even take online courses to keep your knowledge up-to-date.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+These tools can help organize your tasks and ensure nothing is overlooked.
+3. Set deadlines for each task and try to stay within them.This will keep you focused and motivated.
+If you find yourself behind schedule, consider adjusting your priorities or asking for help.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+You don’t want to waste time on tasks you don‘t enjoy or that don’‘t benefit you professionally.
+5. Stay up-to-date with new programming languages and tools.
+As technology continues to evolve, it' s important to learn and adapt to new techniques and technologies.
+6. Don' t be afraid to ask for assistance or advice.
+There are always people in the programming community who are willing to share their knowledge and experience.
+By reaching out to others, you can learn from their mistakes and successes and become a better programmer.